jbonsak/RepData_PeerAssessment1/PA1_template.md

 ## Reading data into R and preprocessing it
 The activity file has 17568 observations of three variables -  `date`, `interval` and `steps`.
 It is here read into the data frame `activity`.
-The date string is here converted to R date format.
+The date string is then converted to R date format.
 The interval comes as numbers from 0 to 2355.
 I made the assumption that this is hours and minutes, so here the interval variable is temporarily changed to character, string manipulated to get HH:MM and then reverted back to a factor for plotting.
 The last step of the preprocessing is inserting `dayofweek`.
 I do it already here because my approach requires this English weekday name both in the NA imputing and in the last plot.

 ```r